markmiscavage/scarlet/docs/source/cache/index.rst

 The Solution
 ------------

 So how do we invalidate all the cached objects that contain our model?
 Well, we map cached objects to models.
-Lets assume that all your saves are done through the admin and you are using :py:class:`ModelAdmin <cache.admin.ModelAdmin>`.
+Lets assume that all your saves are done through the admin and you are using :py:class:`ModelAdmin <scarlet.cache.admin.ModelAdmin>`.

 Here's simple example:

 ::

-    from cache import cache_manager
+    from scarlet.cache import cache_manager
     cache_manager.register('company_list', Person, values=['employees'], instance_values=['pk'])

-This creates a :py:class:`CacheGroup <cache.groups.CacheGroup>` named 'company_list' and registers the Person model with it, and tells the group to track the model based upon it's primary key and to also track a value 'employees' that will be incremented any time a Person model is saved.
+This creates a :py:class:`CacheGroup <scarlet.cache.groups.CacheGroup>` named 'company_list' and registers the Person model with it, and tells the group to track the model based upon it's primary key and to also track a value 'employees' that will be incremented any time a Person model is saved.

 Lets say you have a list page at '/person/' you can do